Skip to content

 PR=(0.0208)2×1000433mWP_R = (0.0208)^2 \times 1000 \approx 433\,\text{mW}

 The takeaway: most of the supply-to-LED voltage difference is being burned as heat in the resistor.
-At higher supply voltages, consider a constant-current driver IC or a switching LED driver instead.
+At higher supply voltages, you're wasting a ton of power, and at some point it makes more sense to use a constant-current driver IC or a switching LED driver instead.
+If you're driving dozens of LEDs from 24 V, a proper LED driver will save you board space, reduce heat, and probably cost less overall than buying 50 beefy resistors and dealing with thermal management.

 Quick Reference: Common Combinations